 The BRC combines classroom instruction with on-cycle riding practice.
-Class times vary, but students will spend a minimum of 5 hours in the classroom and ten (10) hours riding.
-All riding exercises are conducted at slow speeds on a protected range.
-The skills taught during the course include: rider and motorcycle preparation, defensive riding strategies, riding in a straight line, cornering, breaking, shifting, clutch-throttle control, and basic crash avoidance techniques.
+Class times vary, but students will spend a minimum of five (5) hours in the classroom and ten (10) hours riding.
+All riding exercises are conducted at slow speeds on a closed range.
+The skills taught during the course include: rider and motorcycle preparation, defensive riding strategies, riding in a straight line, cornering, braking, shifting, clutch-throttle control, and basic crash avoidance techniques.

 Students take a written evaluation and a riding evaluation as part of the course.
-Students who complete the course and pass the evaluations receive a completion card that will waive the motorcycle skills test given at the DMV for a motorcycle endorsement to be added to their license.
+Students who complete the course and pass both of the evaluations receive a completion card that will allow a motorcycle endorsement to be added to their license.
 Non-NH residents should confirm that their home state DMV will accept the Motorcycle Safety Foundation Basic RiderCourse® completion card.

-Students who do not arrive on time for any portion of the course will not be allowed to continue the course, and will not be refunded.
+Students who do not arrive on time for any portion of the course will not be allowed to continue, and will not be refunded.

 Register for a BRC Course